nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Invalid course code: `Course codes should have 2-3 alphabets, followed by 4 digits, and optionally end with an alphabet.`
 - Invalid free time: `TA's free time should have a start and end time in HH:mm format`
-- Invalid work hour: `Hour should only be positive integers and should be less than 9999`
+- Invalid work hour: `Hour should only be between 0 to 9999, inclusive`

 ### Editing a Teaching Assistant: `edit`